 - Reform of the Radiocommunications Framework

-The division will use this distribution list to consult and inform stakeholders of changes in the telecommunications space.
-(Please note that this is a distinct list from those maintained by independent government agencies, such as ACMA or TIO.)
+The department will use this distribution list to consult and inform stakeholders of changes in the telecommunications space.
+(Please note that this is a distinct list from those maintained by independent government agencies, such as the Australian Communications and Media Authority (ACMA) or the Telecommunication Industry Ombudsman (TIO).)

 Frequently Asked Questions